 Guys, it’s hot outside, which means it’s hot inside.
 It’s not just hot, it’s humid and muggy.
-If I had allergies like JP I would also bitch about the pollen count, but I don’t so I won’t.

 Last year when we moved into our apartment, aside from the fitness center, one of the outdoor amenities that really excited us, was the grilling.
 We have access to both charcoal and gas grills.
 While charcoal is perfect for s’mores, gas is perfect for everything else.

 We’ve grilled more this year than last year and that’s because we have more time and our jobs allow us to be home at roughly the same time.
 While grilling is easy and the dinner prep is minimal, it may require more hands than two.